DDesnoyer12/quad-solver/README.md

 with no extra arguments prompts the user to enter values manually and allows the user to solve multiple equations before the program exits.

+### Refer to Specific Directory's ReadMe for more info on the project